 The pagoda is neat, and the hill offers a class view on the lake...

 ...and the north side of the city (note the Global Centre building in the centre).

-The view was also the main reason why I wanted to visit the City God Pavilion - I read that there should be an observation deck there.
-The site had two surprises waiting for me: While the pavilion present itself as an ancient structure complementing the pagodas around, it is actually a modern building.
+The view was also the main reason I wanted to visit the City God Pavilion – I read that there should be an observation deck there.
+The site had two surprises waiting for me: While the pavilion presents itself as an ancient structure complementing the pagodas around, it is actually a modern building.

-But what really surprised me, I had the whole thing to myself.
-That was really cool.
+But the biggest surprise was that I had the whole thing to myself.
+Very cool!

 Looking at the busy city from a vantage point was calm, the colors of dusk were pretty, the temperature pleasing.. this was a good call.

 As the night fell, I was already tired, so I went to get some rest afterwards.

-The next day I started in a similar fashion as the previous one, I went to check out another of the local gardens within the Xi Hu Feng Jing Ming Sheng Qu district.
+The next day I started in a similar fashion as the previous one, I checked out another of the local gardens within the Xi Hu Feng Jing Ming Sheng Qu district.

 The garden included a few caves, with interiors filled with Buddha sculptures.
 This was interesting and convenient, as it started raining.

 It is a good-sized complex which, besides being a temple, is also a museum – at the time of my visit, there was an interesting exhibition of Chinese Buddhist statues.

 This was the last ancient point of interest I had here.
-Later, I got a lunch and explored bits of the city centre.
+Later, I got lunch and explored bits of the city centre.

-The most interesting aspect of this neighbourhood was the street culture, lots of local food and crafts.
+The most interesting aspect of this neighbourhood was its street culture, lots of local food and crafts.

-My plan for the rest of the day was to enjoy some cool architecture - particularly, I had in mind the duo of freshly completed, 256m/840ft tall Raffles City Towers.
+My plan for the rest of the day was to enjoy some cool modern architecture – particularly, I had in mind the duo of freshly completed, 256m/840ft tall Raffles City Towers.

 ...but getting towards them was appealing as well, as my path was lined with other structures worth a look.